-Personal injury law is a broad practice area that encompasses all kinds of scenarios, and as a result, there is no “average” settlement amount that you can reference when assessing the total value of your claim.
-If you were hurt in an accident and you want to pursue compensation from the liable party, your settlement will depend on a variety of factors that are unique to your case.
+There is no “average” settlement amount that you can reference when assessing how much your personal injury case is worth.
+If you were hurt in an accident and want to pursue compensation from the liable party, your settlement will depend on various factors unique to your case.
 You will need to consider questions like:

 If you sustained debilitating injuries in an accident that was someone else’s fault, you may be able to secure compensation for healthcare bills, lost income, and other damages.
-A Lafayette auto accident attorney from Laborde Earles Law Firm can evaluate your situation and provide comprehensive legal guidance.
+A personal injury attorney from our office can evaluate your situation and provide legal guidance.

 There are two main kinds of damages that you can recover in a personal injury claim: compensatory and punitive.
 Compensatory damages are those that compensate you for any direct and indirect costs associated with your injuries.
 For example, they can cover:

-The idea of punitive damages is a contentious one in civil courts, and if you think you deserve them, a lawyer can help you determine if you have grounds for such a claim.
-According to the Louisiana Law Review, personal injury cases involving intoxicated drivers are one of the few scenarios in which the court will even consider awarding punitive damages.
+The idea of punitive damages is a contentious one in civil courts.
+If you think you deserve them, a lawyer can help you determine if you have grounds for such a claim.

 How Do You Calculate Pain and Suffering?